One year in and the momentum has stalled

 World Book Night 2014

 Ok, so this isn’t related to running, cycling, swimming or eating, but I thought I’d share it anyway.
 I’ve been selected as a World Book Night giver for 2014 🙂 I’ll be handing out copies of ‘Black Hills’ by Nora Roberts on 23rd April.
 I read it on holiday a few years ago and enjoyed it, so I thought it would be a fun novel to distribute.
-If any of you are likely to see me between 23rd April and the start of May and would like to receive a copy, please let me know.
+If you are likely to see me between 23rd April and 1st May and would like to receive a copy, let me know.

 Charlton Duathlon and Winchester Duathlon